%

 • "Decrease by %" — Subtract a percentage from a number

-Enter the required values in the input fields.
+Input the required numbers in the appropriate fields.

 • The calculated result